MEAL: A Benchmark for Continual Multi-Agent Reinforcement Learning: Difficulty Levels

+To more closely mimic the constraints faced by real-world agents, we introduce a \emph{direction-aware} egocentric observation setting.
+Each agent perceives a rectangular window centered on itself, with tiles outside this window masked.
+The window is anisotropic with respect to the agent’s heading: we separate forward, side, and rear extents, which increase with difficulty (Table~\ref{tab:partial_obs_settings}).
+This scaling is intentionally balanced with the overall environment design: as the grid size grows with difficulty, the perceptual window also expands to maintain a comparable challenge-to-information ratio.
+Consequently, the tasks become POMDPs, where exploration, memory (e.g., recurrent state), and implicit/explicit coordination provide tangible benefits.
+In particular, Level~1 removes rear context entirely, Level~2 extends the look-ahead by one tile, and Level~3 adds both longer look-ahead and rear visibility, reducing blind spots while preserving partial observability (Figure~\ref{fig:partial_obs_levels}).

-\subsection{Difficulty Levels}
+\section{Difficulty Levels}

-Higher difficulty levels pose greater challenges for both learning and retention.
+Higher levels of difficulty in MEAL pose greater challenges for both learning and retention.
 As the grid size and obstacle density increase, the environment becomes more complex: interactable items are farther apart, and navigation paths are longer and more convoluted.
-This increases the number of steps required to complete a recipe, making the overall task harder to memorize and reproduce.
+This increases the number of steps required to complete a recipe.
+Not only does this make learning each task harder, but it also forces the agent to retain and execute longer action sequences to successfully complete a recipe.
 Higher-level layouts also add demands for plasticity and transfer.
 The larger layout space introduces greater variability between tasks, making it harder to reuse learned behavior.
 These factors collectively lead to lower performance as difficulty increases, as shown in Figure~\ref{fig:avg_performance_levels}.
+Online EWC has a steady upward trend on Level 1, while on higher levels, the performance gap becomes more evident as the number of tasks increases.